williamouyang/okta.github.io/_source/_docs/how-to/validate-access-token.md

 In the OAuth 2.0 flows under discussion here, we have four important roles:

 - The authorization server, which is the server that issues the access token.
 In this case Okta is the authorization server.
 For more information about setting-up Okta as your authorization server, go here: [Set Up Authorization Server](https://developer.okta.com/docs/how-to/set-up-auth-server.html).
-- The resource owner, which is the entity (for example your application's end-user) that grants permission to access the resource server with an access token.
+- The resource owner, normally your application's end-user, that grants permission to access the resource server with an access token.
 - The client, which is the application that requests the access token from Okta and then passes it to the resource server.
 - The resource server, which accepts the access token and therefore also must verify that it is valid.
 In this case this is your application.